 Whether you go completely organic or simply don’t use synthetic pesticides, you’re keeping chemicals off your plate.
 Many pesticides have a link to cancer or other diseases.
 For the home gardener, spending a little extra to buy organic pest control won’t break the bank.
 You’re not growing hundreds of acres of vegetables, so don’t freak out about an extra dollar.

-If you’ve never had a homegrown tomato, or thick, meaty Bloomsdale spinach right from the garden, you’re missing out on the finer things in life.
-Homegrown vegetables are ripened on the vine, like nature intended.
+If you’ve never had a homegrown tomato or thick, meaty Bloomsdale spinach right from the garden, you’re missing out on the finer things in life.
+Homegrown vegetables are ripened on the vine as nature intended.
 Those strawberries from the store, that are white in the middle?
 That’s not the strawberry Mother Nature wanted to give you.
 The pink-greenish tomatoes?
 They were picked green and gassed on the way to market so they wouldn’t get smashed in transport.

 It’s A Worthwhile Activity

 You should know where your food comes from.
 I mean where it really comes from.
 What the seed looks like, what the plant looks like, how long it actually takes to grow an amazing, juicy tomato.
 The more you learn about your food the more you appreciate it, and the better you eat.
 It’s a skill you can pass on to children and friends.